kdenhartog/EIPs/EIPS/eip-1.md

 Headers that permit lists must separate elements with commas.

-Headers requiring dates will always do so in the format of ISO 8601 (yyyy-mm-dd).
+Headers requiring dates will always do so in the format of RFC 3339 (yyyy-mm-dd).

 ### `author` header